Individual and Group Art Therapy + Coaching

 but feel stifled by anxiety and self-doubt?

-In Life Coaching sessions, I help people move past blocks and get more connected to who they truly are, what they really desire and need.
+In my sessions I help people move past blocks and get more connected to who they truly are, what they really desire and need.
 This process can help you gain the confidence and self-assurance to take the next right step for yourself.
-In these sessions, I utilize tools of coaching, expressive art, and mindfulness to help you move the needle toward your desired life.
+In these sessions, I utilize tools of art therapy, coaching, and mindfulness to help you move the needle toward your desired life.
 These sessions support emotional expression, processing life experiences, self-esteem, and more.
 Sessions are tailored specifically to clients goals and needs.

 Supervision for Art therapists